BRO3886/genlookup/README.md

 ## Features

-- Adds "Explain" to the right-click menu for selected text
+- Adds "Lookup" to the right-click menu for selected text
 - Sends selected text and page context to Ollama for explanation
 - Shows explanation in a popup overlay on the page
 - Configurable Ollama server URL and model